myspc-development/art-test/docs/guides/user/dashboard-customization.md

 ---

-For additional design guidelines and example code, see the [Widget Settings Codex](../../widgets/widget-settings-codex.md) and the [Dashboard Widget Design Codex](../../dashboard-widget-design-codex.md).
+For additional design guidelines and example code, see the [Widget Settings Codex](../../widgets/widget-settings-codex.md) and the [Dashboard Style Guide](../../dashboard-style-guide.md).

 ## User Dashboard Customization Codex